 Tissue amebicides:

-Iodoquinol is used to treat amebiasis Amebiasis Amebiasis, or amoebic dysentery, is an infection caused by the parasite Entamoeba histolytica.
+Iodoquinol was used to treat intestinal amebiasis Amebiasis Amebiasis, or amoebic dysentery, is an infection caused by the parasite Entamoeba histolytica.
 Transmission is through the fecal-oral route or by consumption of contaminated food and water.
 Most patients infected with E. histolytica are asymptomatic, but about 10% may develop dysentery.
-Entamoeba spp./Amebiasis (limited availability in the United States):
+Entamoeba spp./Amebiasis.
+It’s no longer available in the United States as of 2025 due to FDA enforcement against unapproved products.

 Iodoquinol is contraindicated in individuals with an allergy Allergy An abnormal adaptive immune response that may or may not involve antigen-specific IgE Type I Hypersensitivity Reaction or intolerance to iodine Iodine A nonmetallic element of the halogen group that is represented by the atomic symbol I, atomic number 53, and atomic weight of 126.
 90. It is a nutritionally essential element, especially important in thyroid hormone synthesis.
 In solution, it has anti-infective properties and is used topically.
 Thyroid Hormones.